ernst-schwaiger/Privacy/BloodDonorApp/BloodDonorApp.md

 ## Description of the process activity
 FIXME
-- The types and amount of personal data being processed,
+- The types and amount of personal data being processed -- Identification and contact data of the donor
+-- Appointment data
+-- Questionnaire answers
+-- Health data and medical measurements
+-- Laboratory test results
+-- Donation and traceability data
-- The circumstances of the processing,
+- The circumstances of the processing

 - How long the personal data will be retained,
 - How the personal data will be collected, stored, accessed, shared, and ultimately destroyed